springernature/frontend-playbook/accessibility/accessibility-checklist.md

 ### Provide skip links to bypass repetitive content

-Not all users are able to navigate by landmarks.
-For those users the multiple links typically found at the head of a document all have to be read via assistive technology, or laboriously tabbed through using a keyboard.
+Not all users are able to easily navigate by landmarks.
+Multiple navigation links typically found at the top of a document all have to be laboriously tabbed through using a keyboard, on every page the user visits.

 To help them out you can add a "Skip Navigation" link to the top of each page which, when activated, will take them to the main section of the page.